 Massachusetts has statutory and regulatory standards for language access.
-Massachusetts General Law, chapter 221C mandates that Limited English Proficiency (LEP) individuals have a right to the assistance of a qualified interpreter in court proceedings.
+M.G.L.c.
+221C mandates that Limited English Proficiency (LEP) individuals have a right to help from a qualified interpreter in court proceedings.
 This law addresses not only the right to an interpreter but also the quality of the interpretation, and recognizes the direct correlation between accurate interpretation and a fair legal process for non-English speaking defendants or victims.
 The purpose of the law was to “provide the broadest possible protection for the rights of non-English speaking persons to understand and to be understood.”
-The Standards and Procedures of the Office of Court Interpreter Services provides guidelines to facilitate meaningful access to LEP individuals in the Trial Court.
-As a result of these standards, OCIS provides interpreters to all criminal and civil cases from the start of proceedings, to all non-party LEP individuals whose presence or participation in a court matter is necessary (i.e., victims, witnesses, parents or guardians of juveniles) and without cost to the persons involved.
+The Standards and Procedures of the Office of Language Access provides guidelines to aid meaningful access to LEP individuals in the Trial Court.
+As a result of these standards, OLA provides interpreters to all criminal and civil cases from the start of proceedings, to all non-party LEP individuals whose presence or participation in a court matter is necessary (i.e., victims, witnesses, parents or guardians of juveniles) and for free for the people involved.

 Interpreters for court proceeding and related matters can be requested through the courts.
 Each court has assigned Court Liaisons to facilitate linguistic access.
-As the sole public accrediting authority for spoken language court interpreters in the Commonwealth, OCIS maintains a list of interpreters to facilitate access to the courts for Limited English Proficient (LEP) individuals.
-In addition, OCIS provides general access to interpreter services by making this list public so it can be used by attorneys and other legal or law-related entities that seek assistance in obtaining qualified interpreters.
-Interpreters for non-court proceedings can be accessed through this online list of interpreters.
+As the only public accrediting authority for spoken language court interpreters in the state, OLA keeps a list of interpreters to facilitate access to the courts for LEP individuals.
+In addition, OLA provides general access to interpreter services by making this list public so it can be used by attorneys and other legal or law-related entities who need help finding qualified interpreters.
+You can find interpreters for non-court proceedings through this online list.

 Standards of Practice for Court Interpreters Ensure Equal Access to Non-English Speakers